-Policy BA2: Basement Construction Plans
+Policy BA2: Basement Construction Plans and monitoring

 - 1. A Basement Construction Plan should be submitted when demonstrated as necessary by the BIA for a basement proposal. - 2.
 The Basement Construction Plan should include information, including drawings, which illustrate how the construction will overcome any potential harm to neighbouring properties, the water environment, ground conditions and stability, the character and amenity of the building or wider area, the significance of heritage assets, or any other identified potential harm. - 3.
-Applicants must demonstrate that they are using the best available piling method to minimise damage to neighbouring properties. - 5.15 A basement construction plan will be required when indicated by the BIA that its effects will be acceptable, but a particular construction methodology will need to be applied to ensure that there is no damage to the building, to neighbouring properties or the environment.
+Applicants must demonstrate that they are using the best available construction methodology to minimise damage to neighbouring properties, considering site-specific conditions. - 4.
+Daily movement and vibration monitoring during excavation should take place (dropping to weekly once structural box is completed). - 5.15 A basement construction plan will be required when indicated by the BIA that its effects will be acceptable, but a particular construction methodology will need to be applied to ensure that there is no damage to the building, to neighbouring properties or the environment.
 To gain planning permission, developers need to demonstrate with appropriate evidence that the proposal would comply with Policy A5 of the Local Plan.
 Camden Planning Guidance Basements provides detailed guidance on requirements for Basement Construction Plans.
 The implementation of Basement Construction Plans will be secured by planning obligations (Local Plan paragraph 6.127).